bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 - [ ] The Alchemist - Souls and life are the same.
 Strain increases faster.
 - [ ] The Bard - Only payoff coins in shop.
 A random set of coins appears each round in a separate row.
 You can use them for the round. at the end of the round, keep the last one you used.
 In shop, you can still upgrade like normal.
 	- [ ] Same thing but only with payoff coins and you don't keep them, so random powers each round basically.
-- [ ] Storyteller - Given a set of coins and life, go for the souls highscore.
+- [ ] The Storyteller - Given a set of coins and life, go for the souls highscore.
 Mutliple preset puzzles with highscore tracking.
-- [ ] Wounded - Your life saps away in real time.
+- [ ] The Wounded - Your life saps away in real time.
 No ante.
 - [ ] ??? - You gain 4 souls for each unspent power on a heads coin.
 No payoff coins.
 Start with 3 random power coins.
 Shop only has Obols (Diobols in later rounds), but they're free.
 - [ ] The Begger - Ante is always 1.
 Coins do not recharge between tosses.
-- [ ] The Gardener - Your coins automatically upgrade after you've owned them for a certain number of tosses (Obols = 5, Diobols = 15, etc).
-Only coins in shop are Obols and they are free.
-Unspent souls become life and you do not regenerate life naturally.
+- [ ] The Gardener - When the round ends, each of your coins are upgraded once.
+If they would upgrade past the maximum (Tetrobol normally, Drachma for Heph), they wilt and are destroyed.
+No upgrading in shop.
+Shop stocks only Obols.
 - [ ] The Lover - Every power coin has a random other power (of another gender) on the opposite side; "Obol of Zeus and Artemis".
 Coins powers only recharge a single charge each toss (both sides recharge by 1).
 	- [ ] Possibly - when you use a power, recharge the other side.
 - [ ] The Artist - All coins have randomly generated (algorithmically generated) powers. (on heads, with normal life loss on tails).
-- [ ] Heir - You start with 100 souls and at a shop.
+- [ ] The Heir - You start with 100 souls and at a shop.
 Your life is halved in all rounds.
 - [ ] The Withering - All coins start as Tetrobols, are much cheaper, and downgrade at the end of each round.
 - [ ] The Phrygian (King Midas) - Coins have an infinite number of charges.
 When a coin is deactivated after using its power, turn it to gold!
 (Destroy it and gain souls based on its value).
 - [ ] The Architect - There are no payoff coins and no shop.
 You start with Hermes, Hephaestus, and Dionysus.
 There is no monsters or final boss, but there are more tollgates and trials.
 - [ ] The Archer - Powers cost arrows to use instead of charges.
 You start with an additional coin which generates lots of arrows.
-- [ ] Adherent - Only a single type of power coin is available (limit the possible types to reasonable ones), randomly chosen.
+- [ ] The Adherent - Only a single type of power coin is available (limit the possible types to reasonable ones), randomly chosen.
 (All possible payoff coins are available)
-- [ ] Heliast (judge) - Use the flame mechanic for this.
+- [ ] The Heliast (judge) - Use the flame mechanic for this.
 After payoff, rebalance the odds.
 (All future tosses will have +2% chance for coins to land on (HEADS) for each coin that ended on (TAILS) and vice versa.)
-- [ ] ??? - Payoffs also resolve an additional time immediately after the initial toss. (so payoffs resolve twice per toss.)
-- [ ] The shop has no coins.
+- [ ] The Hoplite - The shop has no coins.
 You get a coin whenever you destroy a monster.
 Monster spawn infinitely.
 You can sell coins back to the shop for extra life.
 If you gain a coin from a monster when row is full, destroys leftmost coin and upgrades rightmost.
 - [ ] ??? - monsters are randomly generated with a COIN power on heads and a monster effect on tails.
 More monsters spawn each round.
 Power coins are much more expensive.
 Cannot pay souls to destroy monsters.
 - [ ] The Acrobat - Every round is a trial round.
 The trials compound (after a trial, it also appears in the next round).
 Win 5 trials to win the game.
 Need some upside?
 - [ ] The Annointed - You start with a coin related to your god.
 Whenever you use it, it recharges your god power.
 Charon gets mad 3x as fast.
 - [ ] The Fool - You cannot see the powers of your coins until you've used them once.
 All coins in the shop cost X souls.
 You don't know the denomination until you use it.
+- [ ] The Banker - You do not lose souls between rounds.
+Tollgates cost souls instead of coins.
+Instead of a nemesis, there is a large tollgate at the end.
+Main menu tracks how many souls you ended with as a highscore.

+- [ ] ??? - The shop has no payoff coins.
+Your starting coin is a special permanent one that gets +1 payoff each time it pays off on heads.
+- [ ] ??? - Power coins are infinite use but cost life to use based on their denomination (4 for obols, 3 for diobols, etc).
+- [ ] ??? - There is only one denomination, Triobol.
+There are no tollgates and fewer rounds.
+- [ ] ??? - Payoffs also resolve an additional time immediately after the initial toss. (so payoffs resolve twice per toss.)
+- [ ] The Philosopher - Except for the first toss each round, when flipped, coins always land on their opposite face.
+All tails penalties are reduced to 1.
+- [ ] Bag mode (maybe) - Bag building - All coins placed in bag, then a certain number are drawn (depending on how far you are in the game, or maybe upgradable?) and flipped each round.
+Basically a bit of bag building with the coin game.
+No coin upgrading.
+Bag itself appears in the row.
+At tollgates, coins are randomly drawn until the toll is paid.
+You start with 8 preset coins in the bag (possibly a few configurations).
+	- [ ] Alternatively, only one toll at the end which has a much higher requirement.